edgedb/edgedb/docs/datamodel/globals.rst

     """)
     print(result)

-The ``.withGlobals()`` method returns a new ``Client`` instance that internally stores the assigned global variable values.
-The new instance shares a connection pool with the original instance.
+The ``.withGlobals/.with_globals`` method returns a new ``Client`` instance that stores the provided globals and sends them along with all future queries.

 Cardinality
 -----------